 But before you begin bouncing all over the place, a caveat: Plyometrics is an advanced fitness program meant to augment other forms of training.
 You should be in good condition and should strength train regularly before starting a plyometrics program.

 Gradual progression is vital, too.
 Jumping into these exercises too quickly can leave you with sore muscles or more serious injuries.
 Many trainers insist on starting with a few weeks of basic jump training before introducing box jumps and hurdles.
-(For instructions on a few of these exercises, see “Jump to It” in the December 2004 archives.)
+(For instructions on a few of these exercises, see “Jump to It“.)

 “Even when we work with high-level athletes who just came off a successful championship season, we start over again at the beginning,” says James Radcliffe, head strength and conditioning coach at the University of Oregon in Eugene and coauthor of High-Powered Plyometrics (Human Kinetics, 1999).